HomoCodens/catherd/README.md

 *a lot as you can see*

 ## NOW
+* icons galore
+* add default home to store when loading empty
-* width of stuff
+* Rethink naming of fields
+* Add metadata to created pdfs

 ## Later
+* Make it preety
+ * behavior of PersonEditory
+ * some padding
+* Custom stack trace error dialog instead of just printStackTrace
+ * or at least go through all the trycatch blocks and add meaningful errors (e.g. FileNotFoundException when pdf is open in other program)
 * Document the living daylight out of everything (it's high time)
-* icons galore
-* add default home to store when loading empty
 * Small overview in editors?
 	* Stats & reports! (can be done w/ other app via json too though)
 * use context menu items in main menu
 * menu separators?

 ## Maybe
-* Custom stack trace error dialog instead of just printStackTrace

 * Tests?
   * I think we'll manage without
 * static state holder feels wonky, maybe move state (and dirty flag) back into main